PolygonAndPixel/PythonFitting/README.md

 ### L1-Norm interpolation
-L1-Norm interpolation gives weights to the datapoints which reduces the impact of outlayers even further.
+L1-Norm interpolation gives weights to the datapoints which reduces the impact of outliers even further.
 I implemented an iterative approach which redefines the weights until it converges.
 If you try the code you can use an higher verbosity-level to see that rarely more than three iterations are needed.
 In this approach we define again a Vandermonde matrix *X*: